minecraft-podman/podcraft/README.md

 Per-job settings are also defined here.
 Individual docs forthcoming.

 ### addon
 These sections define additional service containers to run inside the pod.
-These can vary from user-facing web apps to <more examples>.
+These can things such as user-facing web apps, prometheus endpoints, databases, <>.

 Volumes and exposed ports are taken from the container.